How Marijuana Addiction Impacts Couples and Relationships

 Escaping life's challenges through a drug like marijuana just makes life more difficult, not easier.

-Another couple I've counseled smokes pot together every night but spends the rest of their relationship either independent, ignoring each other, or fighting like cats and dogs.
-Sadly, one of the few things that unifies them as a couple is their shared dependence on marijuana.
+Another couple I've counseled smokes pot together every night but spends the rest of their time either apart, ignoring each other, or fighting.

-This is a clearly unhealthy dynamic, and I believe it's also one of the things that keeps them from building a healthy relationship and experiencing real intimacy with each other.
 Rather than enjoying life together and building a future, they live in general misery, disinterested in one another until their co-dependent, enabling behavior brings them together each evening and they get high.

 Here's another example of the unintended consequences of having an addiction to marijuana: